-Covered employer: Employers of one or more employees with a quarterly payroll of \$100 or more.
+$\bigcirc$ Covered employer: Employers of one or more employees with a quarterly payroll of \$100 or more.
 Employers of domestic employees with a quarterly payroll of \$750.
-C Employee eligibility requiremer Employee must have been paid \$300 in wages from which SDI taxes were withheld during the base period.
-Individuals who are unemployed, but actively looking for work when their need for disability or paid family leave begins, may be eligible for SDI/VDI or PFL if they meet certain criteria specified in the law.
-Reason for leave: SDI: Eligible employees who are unable to do their usual work for at least eight (8) consecutive days due to any non-work-related illness, injury, or pregnancy.
+0~ Employee eligibility requirements: Employee must have been paid \$300 in wages from which SDI taxes were withheld during the base period.
+Individuals who are unemployed, but actively looking for work when their need for disability or paid family leave begins, may be eligible for SDI/VDI or PFL if they meet certain criteria specified in the law. \$ Reason for leave: SDI: Eligible employees who are unable to do their usual work for at least eight (8) consecutive days due to any non-work-related illness, injury, or pregnancy.
 PFL: Eligible employees who take time off for a family member's qualifying military exigency or to care for a seriously ill child, spouse, parent, parent-in-law, grandparent, grandchild, sibling, or domestic partner.
 Benefits are also available to bond with a new child entering an employee's life by birth, adoption, or foster care placement.
-Benefit duration: SDI: Up to 52 weeks.PFL: 8 weeks in a 12-month period.
-U Waiting period: SDI: 7 calendar days.PFL: No waiting period.
-O Benefit ⊂© amount: Workers earning less than 70% of the state average weekly wage (SAWW) receive 90% of their wages.
+Benefit duration: • SDI: Up to 52 weeks. • PFL: 8 weeks in a 12-month period.
+T Waiting period: SDI: 7 calendar days.
+PFL: No waiting period.
+O (§) Benefit amount: Workers earning less than 70% of the state average weekly wage (SAWW) receive 90% of their wages.
 Workers earning more than 70% of the SAWW receive 70% of their wages up to the weekly max of \$1,681.
-Effective January 1, 2025, employers may no longer require employees to use up to two (2) weeks of company-provided paid time off (PTO) before they receive CA PFL benefits.
-Funding mechanism The state-administered plan is funded by employee contributions taken as deductions from each employee's paycheck.
+Effective January 1, 2025, employers may no longer require employees to use up to two (2) weeks of company-provided paid time off (PTO) before they receive CA PFL benefits. ्र Funding mechanism: The state-administered plan is funded by employee contributions taken as deductions from each employee's paycheck.
 For 2025, the withholding rate is 1.2%.
-Private Pla option: An employer can opt-out of the state plan by providing a private plan that offers all the benefits of the state plan and exceeds the state plan benefit in at least one provision.
-To be approved for a voluntary plan, the employer needs written approval from the majority of eligible employees and must post a security deposit.
-Job protec tion: None.
+Private Plan option: An employer can opt-out of the state plan by providing a private plan that offers all the benefits of the state plan and exceeds the state plan benefit in at least one provision.
+To be approved for a voluntary plan, the employer needs the written approval from the majority of eligible employees and must post a security deposit. = Job protection: None.
 However, another leave that provides job protection, such as FMLA or CFRA, may run concurrently with CA SDI or CA PFL.
-Important dates July 31, 2025 - Q2 premium payment deadline.
-October 31, 2025 - Q3 premium payment deadline.
-February 2, 2026 - Q4 premium payment deadline.
+Important dates No important dates this quarter.
 Resources https://edd.ca.gov/en/disability/